 The actions of norepinephrine and epinephrine are exerted via receptor-mediated signal transduction events.
 The receptors to which epinephrine and norepinephrine bind are referred to as adrenergic receptors.
 The adrenergic receptors are members of the G-protein coupled receptor (GPCR) family.
 There are two distinct classes of adrenergic receptor identified as the α (alpha) and β (beta) receptors.
 There are two distinct subclasses of α adrenergic receptor identified as the α1 and α2 sub-classes.
 For greater detail on the adrenergic receptors go to the Biochemistry of Nerve Transmission page.
 Within each class of adrenergic receptor there are several sub-classes.
 The α1 class contains the α1A, α1B, and α1D receptors.
 The α1 receptor class are coupled to Gq-type G-proteins that activate PLCβ resulting in increases in IP3 and DAG release from membrane PIP2.
 The α2 class contains the α2A, α2B, and α2C receptors.
-The α2 class of adrenergic receptors are coupled to Gi-type G-proteins that inhibit the activation of adenylate cyclase and therefore, activation results in reduced levels of cAMP and consequently reduced levels of active PKA.
+The α2 class of adrenergic receptors are coupled to Gi-type G-proteins that inhibit the activation of adenylate cyclase and therefore, receptor activation results in reduced levels of cAMP and consequently reduced levels of active PKA.
 The β class of receptors is composed of three subtypes: β1, β2, and β3 each of which couple to Gs-type G-proteins resulting in activation of adenylate cyclase and increases in cAMP with concomitant activation of PKA.
 However, the β2 class of receptor can switch from Gs to Gi/o signaling following phosphorylation of the receptor by PKA.

-Dopamine binds to dopamineric receptors identified as D-type receptors and there are four subclasses identified as D1, D2, D4, and D5.
+Dopamine binds to dopaminergic receptors identified as D-type receptors and there are five subclasses identified as D1, D2, D3, D4, and D5.
 All five dopamine receptors belong the the G-protein coupled receptor (GPCR) family.
 The D1 and D5 dopamine receptors are coupled to the activation of Gs-type G-proteins and, therefore, receptor activation results in activation of adenylate cyclase.
-The D2, D3, and D4 dopamine receptors are coupled to Gi-type G-proteins and, therefore, receptor activation results in the inhibition of adenylate cyclase (D2 and D4).
+The D2, D3, and D4 dopamine receptors are coupled to Gi-type G-proteins and, therefore, receptor activation results in the inhibition of adenylate cyclase.
 For more details on the dopamine receptors go to the Biochemistry of Nerve Transmission page.

 Epinephrine and norepinephrine are catabolized to inactive compounds through the sequential actions of catecholamine-O-methyltransferase (COMT) and monoamine oxidase (MAO).
 Compounds that inhibit the action of MAO have been shown to have beneficial effects in the treatment of clinical depression, even when tricyclic antidepressants are ineffective.
 The utility of MAO inhibitors was discovered serendipitously when patients treated for tuberculosis with isoniazid showed signs of an improvement in mood; isoniazid was subsequently found to work by inhibiting MAO.

-Metabolism of the catecholamine neurotransmitters.
+Catabolism of the catecholamine neurotransmitters.
 Only clinically important enzymes are included in this diagram.
 The catabolic byproducts of the catecholamines, whose levels in the cerebrospinal fluid are indicative of defects in catabolism, are in blue underlined text.
-Abbreviations: TH = tyrosine hydroxylase, DHPR = dihydropteridine reductase, H2B = dihydrobiopterin, H4B = tetrahydrobiopterin, MAO = monoamine oxidase, COMT = catecholamine-O-methyltransferase, MHPG = 3-methoxy-4-hydroxyphenylglycol, DOPAC = dihydroxyphenylacetic acid.
+Abbreviations: TH: tyrosine hydroxylase, DHPR: dihydropteridine reductase, H2B: dihydrobiopterin, H4B: tetrahydrobiopterin, MAO: monoamine oxidase, COMT: catecholamine-O-methyltransferase, MHPG: 3-methoxy-4-hydroxyphenylglycol, DOPAC: dihydroxyphenylacetic acid.

 Tryptophan serves as the precursor for the synthesis of serotonin (5-hydroxytryptamine, 5-HT, see also Biochemistry of Nerve Transmission) and melatonin (N-acetyl-5-methoxytryptamine).